hus5/IT635-final/README.md

 the items.

 Also have created a test user who would see the website as a regular website, without additional priviledge.

+The Features include:
+Admin Screen:
+1. Home page: Posts showing recently added products and prices.
+2. Products page: Contains products of sale.
+Will need to click next to see next item.
+3. About page: Information about the owner and company.
+4. Contact us page: Customer support phone number.

+This also features a User Login view where
+1. A user can search products by name, keyword.
+2. See the product information.